JeremyGDiamond/RefRAPL/README.md

 # RefRAPL
 A Reference Implementation of C code to read the values of the RAPL MSRs for running energy use on linux.
 Includes a custom kernel module for low overhead.
 Built on a nixos system, userspace should be portable to other linux distros.

+## branch trace_calls
+add a copy of rapl_ref_mod that traces all the calls and their execution times, places them in a dict and exposes it via a proc file add a copy of the msr kernel mod that traces all the calls to read msr and their execution times, places them in a dict and exposes it via a proc file

 # refRAPL.c
 A pure c program that takes a file name and a program to run.